Interpretable Analytic Calabi-Yau Metrics via Symbolic Distillation: Result 3: Mean-Proxy Benchmarks and Normalization Checks

-The physical utility of the distilled metric is established via the Yukawa coupling $\kappa_{111}$, a key observable in string phenomenology.
-At the Fermat point ($\psi=0$), the exact value is $\kappa_{111} = 5$ (Candelas et al.~1991).
-Our computation yields:
+\textbf{Note on scope.} The holomorphic Yukawa coupling $\kappa_{111}$ is a topological/holomorphic quantity at the Fermat point: its value $\kappa_{111} = 5$ is known analytically and is independent of the K\"ahler metric.
+Reproducing it correctly serves as a normalization and implementation check on our pipeline, not as a validation of the log-determinant-ratio approximation as a metric-sensitive observable.
+A metric-sensitive test would require curvature integrals, Laplacian eigenvalues, or moduli-space metric components, which depend on the full metric tensor and are left for future work.

+At the Fermat point ($\psi=0$), the exact value is $\kappa_{111} = 5$.
+Table~\ref{tab:yukawa} shows that our pipeline reproduces this normalization exactly and reports the corresponding holomorphic output at several nearby moduli points.
+We do not interpret the away-from-Fermat entries as evidence for metric accuracy.

 For $\kappa_{111}$ at the Fermat point, the holomorphic/topological Yukawa is known to be 5, independent of the K\"ahler metric.
-Our pipeline correctly reproduces this value, which is a sanity check on normalization and implementation, but does not by itself validate metric-dependent aspects.
-The trajectory shows the expected behavior: $\kappa$ decreases slightly as $\psi$ increases, consistent with deformation theory expectations.
-Metric-sensitive observables would provide a stricter test and are left for future work.
+Our pipeline reproduces this value, which serves as a normalization and implementation check, but does not by itself validate metric-dependent aspects.
+Metric-sensitive physical Yukawa couplings and curvature observables can be computed with full-metric pipelines such as cymyc~\cite{Berglund2025}; extending the present symbolic approach to those quantities requires the full K\"ahler potential and is left for future work.